substantic/rain/docs/guide/user.rst

 **Task** is a basic unit of work in Rain, it reads inputs and produces outputs.
 Tasks are executed on computational nodes (computers where Rain workers are running).
-Tasks can be external programs, python functions, and basic build-in operations.
+Tasks can be external programs, python functions, and basic built-in operations.

 **Data objects** are objects that are read and created by tasks.
 Data